su8code/springBootThymeleaf_CRUD/README.md

-## Image and Video upload Download functionality using File System PoC in Spring Boot
+## Uploading and Downloading Image as well as Video using File System in Spring Boot

 the main objective of the spring boot project in this repository is to create a fullstack web application for implementing and testing a File Upload and Download functionality by using the file system inside our backend server.